Hashtag

 @martelinnovate @cnrs @linuxfoundation @openfuture @OpenForumEurope

-@sovtechfund@mastodon.social · Reply to Sovereign Tech Agency's post
+@sovtechfund@mastodon.social · Reply to Sovereign Tech Agency

 "It's not about winning the game.
 It's about owning the game.
 And infrastructure is power."